guillermooo/sublime-undocs/source/reference/color_schemes.rst

 ============================

 By convention,
-directories primarily containing
+:doc:`packages </extensibility/packages>` primarily containing
 a set of color scheme files
 have the *Color Scheme -* prefix.
 For example: *Color Scheme - Default*.

-The file names of all available color schemes are displayed in the **Preferences → Color Scheme** menu.
+The file names of all available color schemes are displayed in the **Preferences → Color Scheme** menu, grouped by the containing package.

 .. _color-scheme-structure: